anand2702/ChitChat/README.md

 # ChitChat
-An instant messaging android application implemented with firebase .
+An instant messaging android application implemented with firebasee .
 User can login/rgister, update profile picture,chat with other users and see the status of message ie. delivered or seen.
 All the users online have a green dot active.

 youtube- https://www.youtube.com/watch?v=Dg2oXDAmRBE